Open to Imports

 Reference Standards:

-Costa Rica, Honduras, Guatemala, El Salvador, Nicaragua, plus Panama and the Dominican Republic are benchmarking their standards to a regional organic standard - the Central America Regional Standard.
-August 2016 these regional standards were put before the World Trade Organization for comment.
+Costa Rica, Honduras, Guatemala, El Salvador, Nicaragua, plus Panama and the Dominican Republic have benchmarked their standards to a regional organic standard - the Central America Regional StandardThe standard is now implemented as regulations in these countries.

 Additional Information: